impaktfull/flutter_appcenter_release_manager/README.md

 AppCenterReleaseManager(apiToken: '').installReleaseByUrl(details.installUrl, appName: 'your-app-name', appVersion: 'your-version'); //appName & appVersion will be used in the notification on android.
 On iOS this is never used
 ```

+#### Full access
+If you also want to splits everything up by owner you need to provide a full access api token

 ### Other available methods for the AppCenterReleaseManager:
 Api Token should have read access only
 ```dart